Oscar Underwood: Political career

 In 1927, Underwood was appointed to an international peace commission.
-In 1928, Underwood supported New York Governor Al Smith for President.
+In 1928, Underwood supported New York Governor Al Smith for president.

 Later life

 In retirement, he and his second wife lived at Woodlawn plantation, a historic house associated with George Washington near Alexandria, Virginia.
 There, Underwood wrote his only published book, an analysis of the transformation of American government in the 20th century, Drifting Sands of Party Politics, which appeared in 1928.
 He decried federal legislation aimed at regulating morality, government by commissions, and excessive American engagement in foreign affairs.

 Death and legacy

 Underwood suffered two disabling strokes in the winter of 1928–29.
 He died on January 25, 1929, at Woodlawn plantation.
 Pursuant to his wishes, his corpse was returned to Alabama, and buried beside his first wife in Birmingham's Elmwood Cemetery.
 His second wife was later buried with him, as was his son John Lewis Underwood (1888–1973).
 His son Oscar Wilder Underwood Jr. (1890–1962), who served with distinction as a U.S. Army Captain in World War I, later became a law professor at the University of Virginia.

 Most of Underwood's papers are held by the Alabama Department of Archives and History, with some made available free online.
 Some of the family's papers are also held by his alma mater, the University of Virginia.

 Future President John F. Kennedy mentioned Underwood as one of his Profiles in Courage for his stand against the Klan.
 Underwood's former home in Washington, D.C., the Oscar W. Underwood House, was designated a National Historic Landmark in 1976.
 Woodlawn plantation was named to the National Register of Historic Places in 1970, and designated a national landmark in 1998.
 In 1990, Underwood was inducted into the Alabama Men's Hall of Fame.

-In the Netflix web series House of Cards, the main character, Frank Underwood, shares the same last name as Underwood.
-The name was chosen as Frank Underwood is the current Democratic House Whip, the same position which Oscar Underwood was the first to hold.